liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/04-administering-liferay-sync.markdown

 # Administering Liferay Sync [](id=administering-liferay-sync)

-Liferay Sync is an add-on product for @product_name@ that synchronizes files between your Liferay server and users' desktop and mobile environments.
+Liferay Sync is an add-on product for @product@ that synchronizes files between your Liferay server and users' desktop and mobile environments.
 With Liferay Sync, users can publish and access shared documents and files from their native environments without using a browser.
 Clients for Windows and Mac OS